debiki/ed-jekyll-comments-demo-content/_posts/2018-01-02-installation-instructions.markdown

 Now, regenerate your blog and look at the comment section that should appear below the blog posts.
 You can post test comments **but** they'll disappear later on, some day.
 Currently the comment section background color is always white, but later on you'll be able to tweak how it looks.

 Are you satisfied with how it looks?
-If not, please tell us/me: <https://www.talkyard.io/forum/latest/support>.
+If not, you can "complain": <https://www.talkyard.io/forum/latest/support>, maybe we can make it look better.

 If you like it, then do real installation step 1 below, and step 2 again — and this time, specify the address to your own Talkyard site.
 (Skip step 3 and 4, you've done them already.)
 <br>